Hilbert polynomials for finitary matroids: Introduction

 \subsection{Acknowledgements}

 The first author was partially supported by GNSAGA--INdAM.
 The second author was located at the Fields Institute for Research in Mathematical Sciences and was supported by the National Science Foundation under Award No. 2103240.
 The authors would like to thank Piotr Kowalski, George Shakan, Francesco Gallinaro, James Freitag, and Matthias Aschenbrenner for helpful conversations.
+We would also like the referees for useful feedback, including an improvement to Proposition~\ref{prop:invariant}.